 Why do you care about the issues of homelessness and mental illness?

 My older brother is affected by severe mental illness.
 His ongoing struggle has had a profound impact on me and on my family.
-Four years ago, I was introduced to the work of Step Up on Second.
+Four years ago, I was introduced to the work of Step Up.
 I was immediately attracted to the agency’s mission and the vision and I volunteered to become a board member.
 I love serving on Step Up’s board of directors.
 We all share a passion for alleviating homelessness and facilitating the recovery of people affected by mental illness.
 I also serve as chairperson of the Public Relations Committee whose mission is to raise community awareness and eliminate stigma.

 I am a big believer in Step Up’s work.
 The organization is nationally recognized for its effective and compassionate support and recovery services for individuals affected by severe mental illness.
 Most of all it’s an organization with heart.
 After joining the board, I wanted to get more involved with the members and see what was happening on the inside.
 I volunteered to facilitate a writing group.
 Every week I come down to Step Up and run the group.
 It’s an amazing experience.
 We have animated discussions about the members’ challenges with their illness, recovery, stigma, self-esteem, homelessness, etc. Then I have them write articles about their personal views and experiences.
 Their articles, stories, and poems are raw and real expressions about mental illness, stigma, recovery, and life.
 I’ve seen people with very little writing experience articulate their truth in beautiful, stirring pieces.
 Some of the pieces completely blow me away!
 I’m constantly amazed by the writers’ artistry, insight, courage, and passion.